 - 1-1/2 cups fresh corn or frozen corn

 - 6 bacon strips, cooked and crumbled, optional

 - 2 tablespoons minced chives, optional

 - In a small bowl, combine the first five ingredients; make a well in the center.
 In another bowl, beat the egg, buttermilk and butter; pour into well and stir just until blended.
 Gently stir in corn; do not overmix.
 Cover and let stand for 5 minutes.

-- Pour batter by 1/4 cupfuls onto a lightly greased hot griddle.
+- Pour batter by 1/4 cupfuls onto a greased cast-iron skillet or griddle over medium-high heat.
 Turn when bubbles form on top, about 2-3 minutes.
 Cook until the second side is golden brown.
 Top with the sour cream, bacon and chives if desired.
-Yield: 14 corncakes.

 Nutrition Facts2 each: 220 calories, 5g fat (3g saturated fat), 41mg cholesterol, 451mg sodium, 37g carbohydrate (6g sugars, 3g fiber), 7g protein.